 For Summer Camp

 Do they let kids bring cell phones to camp these days?
-If you can sneak something into your bunk late at night, Friday the 13th (Starz) will surely give you terrors until your parents pick you up.
-For something a bit more whimsical, the original version of The Parent Trap (Netflix) has the right blend of hijinks and camp life.
+If you can sneak something into your bunk late at night, the original Friday the 13th will surely give you terrors until your parents pick you up.
+For something a bit more whimsical, both versions of The Parent Trap have the right blend of high jinks and camp life.
 If you want to impress all of your friends with how hip and indie you are, Wes Anderson’s twee take on the camp movie, Moonrise Kingdom, will do just the trick.

 For a Stoner Weekend

 A rainy day stuck in the house would improve with edibles, which means you’ll need some entertainment and light chuckles to go along with it.
-Wet Hot American Summer: First Day of Camp (Netflix) is the perfect solution with its silly take on camp classics.
-Although the original movie isn’t available to stream, this prequel series is a perfect catalyst for all those giggles — and same goes for the follow-up, Wet Hot American Summer: 10 Years Later, which debuts on August 4.
-If that won’t do it for you, Sausage Party (Netflix) is the animated answer to Seth Rogen’s other stoner movies, and this one will also give you a serious case of the munchies.
+Wet Hot American Summer: First Day of Camp is the perfect solution with its silly take on camp classics.
+This Netflix prequel series to the 2001 movie is a perfect catalyst for all those giggles — and same goes for the follow-up, Wet Hot American Summer: 10 Years Later.
+If that won’t do it for you, Sausage Party is the animated answer to Seth Rogen’s other stoner movies, and this one will also give you a serious case of the munchies.
 But be warned: With all that talking food, it might scare you away from scarfing down hot dogs.
+If you want to see people actually doing a shit ton of drugs, then High Maintenance is perfect.
+It follows the journey of Brooklyn’s hardest-working weed salesman and his quirky clients.
+As humane as it is hilarious, it’s the perfect thing for when the indica has you glued to the couch.

 For No Vacation (a.k.a.
 “I Have a Summer Job”)

 Not all of us get to go somewhere fun.
 Remember when you were stuck at home every summer, working crappy jobs and trying to save up money?
 That’s the basic premise of Red Oaks, a series about a college kid working at a preppy country club in the ’80s.
 It both parodies and lovingly embraces a genre that includes movies like Caddyshack, Porky’s, and One Crazy Summer.
-For a shorter version of a similarly retro homage, Adventureland (Netflix) follows rowdy teens working at an amusement park, but with a bit more of a serious indie tinge.
-Oh, and let’s not forget the mother of all summer-job movies, Don’t Tell Mom the Babysitter’s Dead (HBO).
+Class Action Park is an insane documentary in the same vein, about a real New Jersey theme park where people were always getting hurt on the rides and the teens working there had full reign.
+Oh, and let’s not forget the mother of all summer-job movies, Don’t Tell Mom the Babysitter’s Dead.
 You should get right on top of that, Rose.

 For a Cabin in the Woods